 The date on which a claimant’s coverage for Title II disability expires based upon the number of quarters of work credits reported in the claimant’s earnings record.

 The date on which the claimant became disabled.

 Inability to engage in any substantial activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.

 Disability Determination Service (DDS)

 Also known as the “state agency” that makes disability determinations in regards to the initial and reconsideration levels.

-A report maintained by the Social Security Administration that details the history of earnings reported to SSA that are used to determine entitlement to disability, health insurance, retirement and survivors benefits and to calculate cash benefit rates.
+A report maintained by the Social Security Administration that details the history of earnings reported to SSA that are used to determine entitlement to a disability, health insurance, retirement, and survivor benefits and to calculate cash benefit rates.

 A Title II DIB claimant is required to have worked and earned at least 20 quarters of coverage in the last 40 quarters before the “onset of disability” and be found “fully insured” to be entitled to Title II disability benefits.
 A blind claimant under the age of 31 with fewer than 20 quarters of work may be entitled to disability benefits..

 Refers to when a person who has filed an application for disability benefits meets all the eligibility requirements under both the medical and non-medical rules, for a specific type of benefit.

 Established Onset Date